 This isn’t what we’re told.
 We’re told to hunker down, focus, specialize, everything else is a distraction.
 And I get that.
 I get that the people who pour their all into one massive goal are more likely to reach it quickly and more likely to impress the heck out of the rest of us in the process.
 I get that if I spent every waking moment, every ounce of creative energy on just one thing, that thing would probably become very impressive to everyone else… but it’s hard for me to believe I wouldn’t be sick of that thing by the time all is said and done.

 Maybe this isn’t true for you.
-If it isn’t, girl you have the making of Taylor Swift and Rachel Hollis.
+If it isn’t, girl you have the making of Taylor Swift and Michelle Obama.
 A warm and sincere congratulations from me to you!
 For those of us who work a little differently, I’m here to give you permission to lean into what makes you different.
 And I’m here to offer the following:

 Making decisions based on how impressive you’ll look to everyone else is overrated.
 Making choices to build your own personal happiness is underrated.